[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Tools: AgentCore Code Interpreter

-Exploring Generated Files
+Exploring the Generated Files

 After completing the wizard, configuration files were created under app/MyHarness/.